ad-bak/top-2/README.md

-# Node Path Intermediate HTML and CSS Sign-Up Form Challenge
+# Intermediate HTML and CSS Sign-Up Form Challenge

 ## Overview

-This project is a part of my journey with The Odin Project.
-It's a sign-up form for an imaginary food delivery service, designed to flex some of the new skills I've been absorbing over the past few lessons.
+This project is a part of my ongoing commitment to continuous learning and skill refinement.
+During my summer break, I decided to take on this challenge from The Odin Project to keep my development skills sharp.
+It involves creating a sign-up form for an imaginary food delivery service.
+This project served as a great exercise to reinforce and expand upon my existing knowledge.

-## Project Setup

-The project setup involved setting up a git repository and HTML and CSS files with some simple dummy content.
-The design file was downloaded in full resolution to get a general idea of how to lay out the HTML document.

 ## Assets

 The design includes a large background image, an external font for the 'logo' section, and an image-sidebar.
-The 'Create Account' button color is similar to tones found in the background image, specifically #596D48.
+The 'Create Account' button color is similar to tones found in the background image.

 ## Approach